NSS launches a new module for tourism sector

 “There are a lot of opportunities we have not explored much in our tourism sector as a country and through this initiative, I am sure that by the end of the service period, personnel posted to this module will be equipped so much that they will become their own bosses,” he said.

-He said the initiative had come at the right time as the tourism industry was beginning to take a centre stage in governments agenda to make Ghana the gateway to Africa.
+He said the initiative had come at the right time as the tourism industry was beginning to take a centre stage in the government's agenda to make Ghana the gateway to Africa.

-“We are not only deploying university graduates, but also equiping them with the needed training in all areas including those which have not yet been explored so that the tourism industry will grow as expected,” he said.
+“We are not only deploying university graduates but also equipping them with the needed training in all areas including those which have not yet been explored so that the tourism industry will grow as expected,” he said.

-He advised the service persons who have been deployed to the module to take advantage of the opportunity learn more on the tourism industry.
+He advised the service persons who have been deployed to the module to take advantage of the opportunity to learn more about the tourism industry.

 “So we at the National Service with the approval from our Board consider this very important professional support programme is very key.
 We need to go to all the agencies under GTA and support them; support them with our professionals.”
 He added.

-The tourism and hospitality industry, since March 2020, has recorded a drastic decline in its operations due the commencement of the Covid-19 pandemic which caused businesses to close down, reduced inflows of revenues and staff lay offs.
+The tourism and hospitality industry, since March 2020, has recorded a drastic decline in its operations due to the commencement of the Covid-19 pandemic which caused businesses to close down, reduced inflows of revenues and staff layoffs.

 He acknowledged the Executive Director of the NSS for spearheading the initiative in a bid to support the tourism industry.